- Home

 Care needs, location preferences, and budget.

-Key figures for the local care home market, drawn from CQC, FSA and Companies House data
+Key figures for the local care home market, drawn from regulatory, financial, and food safety data

 Across Canterbury and surrounding areas